Michigan Avenue Streetscape Project

 The need to reconstruct the pavement as well as to make water system improvements in the area makes this an ideal time to upgrade the entire streetscape.
 This will solve the design challenges in our downtown and enhance the unique sense of place that is desirable for the downtown.
-We expect this project to not only improve the physical design deficiencies, but to also to facilitate economic development activity in the area.
+This project will not only improve the physical design deficiencies, but to also facilitate economic development activity in the area.

 The project will cover three-blocks of Michigan Avenue between Gremps Street and LaGrave Street.
 The project will include the following scope items –

 - Removal of existing pavement, curb, sidewalk, and light poles

 - Curb & Gutter